 Q17: My company is paying my fees, can IT Sligo issue me with an invoice?

-Answer: Yes - an invoice can be issued to your employer - you will need to contact firstname.lastname@example.org to organise this.
+Answer: Yes - an invoice can be issued to your employer - you will need to indicate this when applying for the course and/or contact firstname.lastname@example.org to organise this.

 Q18: Does the course fee include VAT?

 Answer: There is no VAT on training courses in Ireland so the fee shown on the website is the amount payable for your fees.

 Note: If you wish to take the optional additional ASQ / Quality America certifications, then the one-day workshop and exam fees are paid directly to the external provider and not to IT Sligo.